boltlabs-inc/zkchannels-spec/tezos/channel-establishment.md

 #### Requirements
 The customer:
+  - Needs to have obtained the merchant’s setup information (signature parameters and tezos account details) out of band beforehand.
   - Ensures `cid_p` is generated randomly and is unique for each channel.

 Upon receipt, the merchant: